Runswick Bay

 Staithes

-Staithes is a little seaside village in North Yorkshire that I visited the other day.
+Staithes is a little seaside village in North Yorkshire.
 Parking at the top of the cliffs, you make your way down the steep bank until you reach the village where there are a few little shops and places to eat.
-We walked along the beach as the tide was coming in quite quickly and we nearly got caught out by it!
-But there’s a smaller beach nearer to the shops that you can walk on too.
+We walked along the beach as the tide was coming in quite quickly.
+There’s a smaller beach nearer to the shops that you can walk on too.
 You can also walk out into the harbour and look back at the village.

 Share: